schuchert/wikispaces/pages/Mockito.UsingPowerMockWithMockito.md

 ---
 {:toc}
 # Overview
 Sometimes there's some low-level code, or badly written code, that makes verifying its behavior difficult.
-In this example, I'll show a few examples of mixing [[https://code.google.com/p/powermock/|PowerMock]] in with [[https://code.google.com/p/mockito/|Mockito]] to take control of:
+In this example, I'll show a few examples of mixing [PowerMock](https://code.google.com/p/powermock/) in with [Mockito](https://code.google.com/p/mockito/) to take control of:
 * static methods
 * calls to new

-You can get a working copy of this code from my [[https://github.com/schuchert/spring_aop|spring_aop github repo]].
+You can get a working copy of this code from my [spring_aop github repo](https://github.com/schuchert/spring_aop).

 ## Maven Dependencies
 This example works with PowerMock 1.5: